CliMA/ClimateMachine.jl/docs/src/Theory/Numerics/MPP.md

   or by time integration of source terms.
-The algorithm described here ensures positivity when solving the advection-(TODO: diffusion) problem and falls under the Maximum Principle Preserving (MPP) algorithm category.
+The algorithm described here ensures positivity when solving the advection-(TODO: diffusion) problem and falls under the Maximum Principle Preserving (MPP) category.
 Ensuring positivity while integrating source terms is left as future work.

 The implementation follows